Skip to content

 The IndexNow protocol is also part of the stack.
 IndexNow sends instant indexing notifications to Bing.
 Bing powers ChatGPT’s search backend.
 According to Wellows’ analysis, sites with properly configured IndexNow see AI citations appear 3 to 4 weeks faster.

-How WordPress 7.0 Changes Everything
+How Does WordPress 7.0 Change AI-Native Development?

 WordPress 7.0 AI features diagram showing AI Client SDK, Connectors Dashboard, and Abilities API